tikalk/full-Stack-12-factors/articles/07-Factor-7.md

 Your rendering strategy must align with your [UI framework selection](https://github.com/tikalk/full-Stack-12-factors/blob/main/articles/01-Factor-1.md) and significantly influences your application's [accessibility, SEO, and performance characteristics](https://github.com/tikalk/full-Stack-12-factors/blob/main/articles/12-Factor-12.md).

+> Note: Modern frameworks often make opinionated decisions about default rendering strategies and how they can be overridden.
+For example, [Next.js](https://nextjs.org/) defaults to server-side rendering with its App Router, emphasizing SEO and initial load performance while providing options for static generation and client-side rendering.
+In contrast, [TanStack Start](https://tanstack.com/start/latest) takes a client-first approach, optimizing for rich client-side interactivity while offering server functions for data fetching.
+Understanding these framework defaults is crucial - they significantly influence your application's behavior unless explicitly configured otherwise.
+However, don't let framework defaults dictate your strategy; instead, choose frameworks that align with your rendering requirements.
+See [Factor 1: UI Component Libraries & Frameworks](https://github.com/tikalk/full-Stack-12-factors/blob/main/articles/01-Factor-1.md) for more on framework selection and the [Tooling Considerations](#tooling-considerations) section for more on framework capabilities.

 ## The Strategic Importance of Rendering Strategy

 Your rendering strategy is more than a technical implementation detail - it's an architectural decision that shapes: